Published on May 25, 2022

 Toronto’s ravine system — of the world’s largest — spans more than 11,000 hectares, providing recreational opportunities in a unique natural landscape.

-“For me, it’s a big escape,” says Ed Mark, Evergreen program coordinator and manager of Toronto’s Gateway Bicycle Hub, a community project that encourages the repair and repurposing of bicycles.
+“For me, it’s a big escape,” says Ed Mark, Evergreen Senior Program Officer and manager of Evergreen’s bike programs.
 “When you go to the Brick Works and you can get a view of downtown, it feels surreal in some ways.
 It feels like you’re outside the city but you’re in the heart of it.”

 Cyclists ride by on ravine path